List of lawsuits involving Tesla, Inc.: Texas police complaint

-In September 2021, five police officers submitted a complaint against in part Tesla for a crash involving Autopilot that left them badly injured.
+In September 2021, five police officers submitted a complaint against, in part Tesla, for a crash involving Autopilot that left them badly injured.
 The plaintiffs' stated aim is to "force Tesla to publicly acknowledge and immediately correct the known defects inherent in its Autopilot [capability]".
+As of March 2024, the next trial milestone is August 5, 2024.

 Sexual harassment at Fremont facility cases

-In December 2021, six women working at the Fremont factory and service center filed sexual harassment lawsuits against the company.
+In December 2021, six women working at the Fremont factory and service center sued the company over sexual harassment.
+As of March 2024, the cases are unresolved.

 Fair Employment and Housing racism suit

-In February 2022, the California Department of Fair Employment and Housing (DFEH) sued Tesla for "discriminating against its Black workers" after it "received hundreds of complaints from Tesla workers." and "found evidence that Tesla's Fremont factory is a racially segregated workplace where Black workers are subjected to racial slurs and discriminated against in job assignments, discipline, pay and promotion creating a hostile work environment".
+In February 2022, the California Department of Fair Employment and Housing (DFEH) sued Tesla for "discriminating against its Black workers" after it "received hundreds of complaints from Tesla workers" and "found evidence that Tesla's Fremont factory is a racially segregated workplace where Black workers are subjected to racial slurs and discriminated against in job assignments, discipline, pay and promotion creating a hostile work environment".
 One Black worker complained of hearing racial slurs as often as 50 to 100 times per day.
 In a February 2022 blog post, Tesla responded to the lawsuit and stated that they "will be asking the court to pause the case and take other steps to ensure that facts and evidence will be heard."